 Some thought provoking essays, though I can’t say I thought all of the essays were uniformly engaging.
 My thought was that it addressed feminists views when it comes to adoptive parents, particularly mothers, but this book lacked engagement with the birth mother’s perspective and the degree to which parenting a child is part of reproductive choices from a feminist philosophical perspective.

 I include Pertman’s ubiquitous book merely for its popularity and anyone who is well-read in adoption probably needs to skim this book in order to understand why it is so popular among media and the public.
 An easy-to-digest book, squarely from an adoptive parent perspective.
 As an adoptee who wanted to be able to critique adoption systems, I read this to get a sense of the populist adoptive parent perspective.
+Pertman is an adoptive parent.

 I appreciate this book for tackling ethical issues in adoption that are often swept aside; I assign chapters of this book to my students in my Permanency in Child Welfare courses.

 One of the best adoption history books in my opinion.
 I particularly like Herman’s concept of “kinship by design” and how it has taken what we would like to believe is a practice aimed at finding homes for children into a practice designed to find children for parents.
+Herman is an adoptive parent.

 Berebitsky takes on maternalism in the Progressive Era and the impact of the social work and Progressive Era politics and ideology on adoption.

-Using case studies from one state’s adoption agency, Melosh analyzes adoption practices in this informative book.
+Using case studies from one state’s adoption agency, Melosh analyzes adoption practices in this informative book

-ADOPTION BOOKS – UNDERSTANDING ADOPTION ISSUES
+ADOPTION BOOKS – UNDERSTANDING ADOPTION (DEVELOPMENTAL AND PSYCHOLOGICAL)

 A fascinating ethnographic study of the attachment industry, centered on the geographic location where controversial attachment therapies emerged.
 Any professional who is interested in attachment therapy needs to read this book.

-ADOPTION BOOKS – TRANSRACIAL
+ADOPTION BOOKS – TRANSRACIAL/TRANSNATIONAL

 The reason I did not include this anthology of adoptee stories with the other anthologies in the adoptee authored page is because none of the editors are adoptees.
 However I recommend this book for the stories that adoptees share about their experiences.